Managing by Network

 Gain new insights in partnership and community collaboration.

-Are you a federal manager, specialist or front-line supervisor involved in partnership and community collaboration?
+Are you a public lands manager, specialist or front-line supervisor involved in partnership and community collaboration?

 Seize this opportunity to participate in the Academy's flagship course, Managing by Network.

 Course Start Date: January 17 and 18, 2018

 Course End Date: June 13 and 14, 2018